Virtual Assistants get an upgrade with supervised AI technology

 Just when you were getting your head around online virtual assistants and chatbots, things have just stepped up another notch.

-Nuance Communications have announced that IP Australia will be first organisation in Asia/Pacific to add – wait for it – next generation automated machine learning and human-assisted artificial intelligence (AI) capabilities to its online virtual assistant, Alex.
+Nuance Communications has announced that IP Australia will be first organisation in Asia/Pacific to add – wait for it – next-generation automated machine learning and human-assisted artificial intelligence (AI) capabilities to its online virtual assistant, Alex.